(UWSI SEE Approved Elective)

 For the past ten years, since I learned this model, I’ve seen patterns of social , cultural and emotional growth (or recession) through the lens of the Spiral.
 Now, more than ever, the Spiral has served me as I attempt to understand and have compassion for all others.
 I feel compelled to share this model with you, so that you, too, can be engaged in the current situation with less judgment, less emotion and less attachment.

-As I follow the news of our current social dynamics: the recent election, the South Dakota pipeline protest, Black Lives Matter, the LGBTQ voice, the refugee crisis and ISIS, police and mass shootings, social nostalgia, rising Health Insurance costs, Wall Street bailout…)., I’m reminded of the 1966 song that begins “Something’s Happenin’ Here.
+As I follow the news of our current social dynamics: the 2016 election, South Dakota’s pipeline protest, Black Lives Matter, the LGBTQ voice, the Me Too movement, the refugee crisis and ISIS, police and mass shootings, social nostalgia, rising Health Insurance costs, Wall Street bailout…)., I’m reminded of the 1966 song that begins “Something’s Happenin’ Here.
 What it is ain’t exactly clear.”
 I watch events unfold and I hear a particular verse: “There’s battle lines being drawn.
 Nobody’s right if everybody’s wrong… Singing songs and carrying signs.
 Mostly say, hooray for our side!… Paranoia strikes deep.
 Into your life it will creep.
 It starts when you’re always afraid.
 Step out of line, the man comes and takes you away”

 Many folks are afraid of the shifts in dynamics, and they seem to want answers.
 Now!